Overview

 Workspace scoping

-Every zombie belongs to exactly one workspace.
-The workspace is the boundary for:- Credentials — the vault that zombies read from when they invoke skills.
+Every agent belongs to exactly one workspace.
+The workspace is the boundary for:- Credentials — the vault that agents read from when they invoke skills.
 See Credentials.

-- Access control — teammates invited to a workspace can see, start, and kill its zombies; they cannot see zombies in other workspaces.
+- Access control — teammates invited to a workspace can see, start, and kill its agents; they cannot see agents in other workspaces.

-- Webhook namespace — every zombie in a workspace gets its own unique URL under
+- Webhook namespace — every agent in a workspace gets one unique URL per declared trigger under

 What’s next